raquelredo/raquelredo.github.io_site/_portfolio/207pam_detection.md

 ---
-title: "(ML) Spam detection"
+title: "Spam detection"
 layout: "post"
 excerpt: "The identification of the text of spam messages in the claims is a very hard and time-consuming task."
-tags: [python, spam, corpus, text processing]
+tags: [python,Machine learning, spam, corpus, text processing]
 header:
   teaser: spam.jpg
 link: